 In other cases, I’ll use a variety of motions to suppress the evidence against you on constitutional grounds.
-The specifics really depend on the facts of you case, but as I said, I’ve done this many times and I’ve got great track record at getting the charges dropped entirely.
+The specifics really depend on the facts of your case, but as I said, I’ve done this many times, and I’ve got great track record at getting the charges dropped entirely.
 I will be happy to go over this with you in a free consultation, so call me.

 What a Lawyer Can Do

 You may be asking yourself why you need a defense lawyer for a “minor” shoplifting offense.
 It’s simple, really: a good defense lawyer who knows the shoplifting laws in Massachusetts backwards and forwards is critical to protect your legal rights, and your best chance to beat the charges or walk away with a minimal penalty.
 Whether you’ve already been arrested, or you have received a summons to appear in court at a clerk’s hearing, I can help you work through your case to get the best possible outcome.

 This is important because a shoplifting charge can have serious legal consequences if not dealt with properly, and any criminal conviction on your record can be damaging to your future.
 Below are some examples of possible penalties you are facing.